gargsaar/singlepage_website_ni/_posts/2019-09-04-not-everybody-gets-a-second-chance.markdown

 author: sarthakgarg
 paginate: true
 ---
 Rahul works with IBM, New York.
 It has been 6 years since he moved to the US right after his graduation.
 He lives with his parents.
 He hardly speaks to them.
-Like every year, he was waiting for Tina's call; and like every year, she didn't.
+Like every year, he was waiting for Tina's call; and like every year, she didn't call.
 It's his birthday today.

 Tina lives in Mumbai with her daughter Samira.
 Back in college, Tina and Rahul were always together.
 Tina  always stood for her decisions.
 She was fearless and welcomed the future in all of it’s unknown mystery.
 Rahul was bright, emotional, and timid.
 He couldn't go against his parents.
 As opposite attracts, they too got attracted and fell in love.